Passion Project Ideas to Strengthen Your College Applications

 Former Admissions Committee Member, Columbia University

 Are you looking for ways to strengthen your college application?
-Look no further!
-This article will give you 15 great passion project ideas that will be interesting and help you with college applications.
-Keep reading for more!
+This article will give you 50+ passion project ideas that will catch the attention of college admissions.

 Passion projects are not always the first thing you think of including in your college applications.
 However, passion projects reveal a lot about your interests and strengths.
-Following through with a meaningful passion project can ultimately benefit your college application and help you stand out during admissions.
+Following through with a self-initiated project can benefit your college application and help you stand out during admissions.

-Here are 15 innovative passion project ideas for high school students applying for college.
+Here are 50+ innovative passion projects for high school students.

 A community garden is a wonderful way to connect with people around you and do some good.
 This passion project will show that you can plan for the future while giving back to your community.